 Singapore National Museum Highlights

-Housed within a neo-classical style building enhanced with modern structural designs, the museum is truly an architectural marvel boasting a breathtaking 11-metres high glass passage that enables you to tour the modern building through the old building, a unique rotunda representing meticulously restored Victorian glass works, the Canyon – the main entrance area whose distinctively textured walls are reminiscent of stratified earth and the Concourse – a noteworthy blend of classical and modern designs.
+National Museum of Singapore is truly an architectural marvel, boasting a breathtaking 11-metre-high glass passage that enables you to tour the modern building through the older one.
+A unique rotunda showcases meticulously restored Victorian glassworks.
+The Canyon, the main entrance area, has distinctively textured walls reminiscent of stratified earth, and the Concourse is a noteworthy blend of classical and modern designs.

-Additionally, there are four separate living galleries that throw light on the lifestyle and inventiveness of early Singaporean society, with exhibits on:
+Additionally, there are 4 separate living galleries that throw light on the lifestyle and inventiveness of early Singaporean society.
+Exhibits include:

-- Film and Wayang including early movie paraphernalia and intricate costumes of early Chinese operas.
+- Film and traditional wayang puppetry, including early movie paraphernalia and intricate costumes of early Chinese operas.

-- Photography – albums and portraits collected from more than 100 years of history.
+- Photography – albums and portraits collected over a century.

-- Food inclusive of artifacts that correspond to the ethnic multiplicity of the region, like colourful jars adorned with the reproductions of The Farquhar Prints & Drawings donated by Mr. GK Goh – the son of Farquhar and aromatic spices used to add to the flavour of local cuisines.
+- Food, inclusive of artifacts that correspond to the ethnic multiplicity of the region, like colourful jars adorned with the reproductions of The Farquhar Prints & Drawings donated by Mr. GK Goh, the son of Farquhar, and aromatic spices used to add flavour to local cuisines.

 National Museum of Singapore